tmax818/phrg-transitioning-from-ruby-to-html/README.md

 ## Creating Web Applications Is the Art of Generating HTML

-It does not matter what programming language we use (Ruby, Python, JavaScript).

-It's what will allow us to share the applications we write with billions of people on the web.
+Regardless the programming language used (Ruby, Python, JavaScript), if the application presents screens, or "interfaces" in HTML, it's ready to share its capabilities with _billions of people on the Web_ from its very first moment!

 [open]: https://www.w3.org/standards/
 [links]: http://links.twibright.com/features.php